LPSim/frontend/README.md

 # command-line interaction

-To interact with GITCG, first open FastAPI server on GITCG, then click refresh to receive current state.
+To interact with LPSim, first open FastAPI server on LPSim, then click refresh to receive current state.
 When requests is needed, they will be shown on top-right. hover on a request will show the detail of the request.
 Text box in the middle is used to input command, type command and press enter